Plan B Expat

 If your flight goes:

-• Direct from North America or Europe to Paraguay → No vaccine required
+• Direct from North America or Europe to Paraguay: no vaccine required

-Layovers and Transits: Where It Gets Complicated
+Layovers and Transits: Where It Used to Matter

 Practical examples: